TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 ## Today's Goal

-Today you will understand what programming really is.
+Today you will build a simple, useful idea of what programming is.

-You do not need to memorize anything today.
+You do not need to memorize terms.
 You do not need to be "good at computers."
 You do not even need to write much code yet.

-By the end of this lesson, you should be able to explain programming in plain English:
+By the end of this lesson, you should be able to explain programming like this:

 > Programming is writing step-by-step instructions that a computer can follow.

-That sounds simple because the basic idea is simple.
-The skill comes from learning how to make those instructions clear, precise, and useful.
+The idea is simple.
+The skill is learning how to make those instructions clear, precise, and useful.

 ## The Big Idea